Reims Cathedral: 13th–14th century – the High Gothic cathedral

-On 6 May 1210, the Carolingian early Gothic cathedral was destroyed by fire, allegedly due to "carelessness."
+On 6 May 1210, the partly Carolingian and partly Early Gothic cathedral was destroyed by fire, allegedly due to "carelessness."
 One year to the day afterwards, archbishop Aubrey laid the first stone of the new cathedral's chevet.
 The work on the new cathedral moved with exceptional speed, because Reims was one of the first buildings to use stones and other materials of standardised sizes, so each stone did not have to be cut to measure.
 In July 1221, the chapel at the east end of the cathedral entered use.
 In 1230, work began on the west front, indicating that the nave was nearly complete.